jt14den/better-research-software/episodes/02-better-start-version-control.md

 This tells us that Git has noticed two files in our directory, but unlike Dropbox or OneDrive, it does not *automatically* track them.
 We need to tell Git explicitly which files we want it to track.
-This is not a handicap, but rather helpful, since scientific code can have vast inputs or outputs we might not want Git to track and store (GBs ot TBs of space telescope data) or require sensitive information we cannot share (for example, medical records).
+This is not a handicap, but rather helpful, since scientific code can have vast inputs or outputs we might not want Git to track and store (GBs to TBs of space telescope data) or require sensitive information we cannot share (for example, medical records).

-Before we commit this inital version, we should try to run it.
-This is often the first thing you might do upon recieving someone's code.
+Before we commit this initial version, we should try to run it.
+This is often the first thing you might do upon receiving someone's code.

 ```bash
 $ python3 my\ code\ v2.py